 The files include a mix of formats.
-The 2D artwork (110 items) comes in CRV format.
-The majority of 3D files are V3M or 3DCLIP format some of which have individual Components saved in the file (see section on Intelligent Clip Art).
+The 2D artwork (150 items) comes in CRV format including basic shapes, game layouts, moulding profiles, stylized text and more.
+The 3D files are V3M format.

 Over 150 of the models are commercial quality pieces of 3D clipart from Design & Make.
 Each one of these is presented in 3 different styles, raised, dished and recessed (so actually 450+ variants), retail cost to purchase just these files would be over $2,000 if bought from the Design & Make website.

 Referencing the software to how your CNC will be setup is one of the most important elements of the process.
 A summary of the Material Setup is displayed at the top of the Toolpath Tab allowing you to quickly check the settings before you start calculating toolpaths.
 Any of these values can be easily adjusted to change the tool reference for its X,Y or Z zero location, move the position of a model in the material, adjust the position where your machine starts from or specify distance to ensure the tool lifts above any clamping that is being used.